-The supply of goods between VAT registered traders is generally zero-rated (to qualify, the customer state code and VAT registration number must be put on the invoice).
-Where VAT is payable, the customer receiving supplies must pay VAT at his country's rate.
+The supply of goods between VAT registered traders is generally zero rated.
+Where VAT is payable, the customer must pay VAT at his country's rate.
 VAT is charged in the normal way on sales to non-VAT registered customers.